Home Insight Neural Machine Translation Makes Multilingual Content Affordable

 About Jason Dzamba

-Director of Media Relations, Productivity Strategist, and Host of Inside the Bot Podcast, Jason uses a process-driven to help leaders optimize their actions and achieve their most important goals.
+Director of Media Relations, Productivity Strategist, and Host of Inside the Bot Podcast, Jason uses a process-driven approach to help leaders optimize their actions and achieve their most important business objectives.
 His creative outlet is painting abstract art and producing music.
-He lives in Miami, Florida, with his three kids.
+He lives in Orlando, Florida, with his three kids.

 Related Blog Posts